Vanessa-IREES/brightway-ef4lca/README.md

 ### Description:

 The contained notebook serves to process and import data from the oekobaudat database into Brightway2, an open-source framework for life cycle assessment (LCA).
-Oekobaudat provides environmental data for for ecological evaluations of buildings by the German ederal Ministry for Housing, Urban Development and Building https://www.oekobaudat.de/en.html.
+Oekobaudat provides environmental data for for ecological evaluations of buildings by the German Federal Ministry for Housing, Urban Development and Building https://www.oekobaudat.de/en.html.
 The notebook facilitates importing oekobaudat data into Brightway2, enabling users to perform LCAs together with other LCA databases.

 **!!! - This import of the oekobaudat is only valid when using the impact categories of EF3.0 EN 15804! - !!!**